-Majority Of White Americans Say They Face Discrimination
+Majority Of White Americans Say They Believe Whites Face Discrimination

 "Look at Congress.
 Look at the Senate.
 Look at government on every level.
 Look at the leadership in corporations.
 Look.
 Look anywhere."

-Holton is emphatic, adding, "The notion that whites are discriminated against just seems incredible to me."
+Holton asserts: "The notion that whites are discriminated against just seems incredible to me."

 Income also seemed to affect individual responses to the question of discrimination.